prismv/DB48X-on-DM42/help/db50x.md

 Compute ln(x+1)
 # User Interface

-## COPYCLIP
+## EditorCopy

-Copy an object to the clipboard
+Copy the selected text to the clipboard.

-## CUTCLIP
+## EditorCut

-Move an object to the clipboard
+Cut the text selection to the clipboard.

-## PASTECLIP
+## EditorPaste

-Insert the clipboard contents on the stack
+Insert the clipboard contents on the command-line.

+## EditorSearch

+Incremental search in the text editor.

 ## Wait